 - Data gathered from respondents that are screened out is not permitted in the study results.

-With these in mind, we do follow a process that ensures that studies are relevant to members but also align with our research objectives.
+We follow a process which ensures studies are not only relevant to members but also align with the research objectives.
 Our goal is to limit bias, value your time and ensure high quality data for our clients.
 Typically, when we combine these factors it becomes difficult to include everyone within a study.

 - Update your member profile often.
-There are times when data member’s profile is different than the answer they provided in the screener (e.g. A change in address or practice area.).
-Updating your profile often will help your eligibility for a study.
+There are times when data in a member’s profile is different than the answer they provided in the screener (e.g. a change in address or practice area).
+Updating your profile often will help us more closely identify your eligibility for a study.

-- Respond quickly to survey invitations.
-We’re often targeting a specific number of respondents in each practice area, province, and so forth, therefore responding quickly to a survey invite will increase the likelihood that you will be able to participate.
+- Respond quickly to invitations.
+Market research studies always require a specific number of responses from certain practice areas, provinces, and so forth, therefore responding quickly to a survey invite will increase the likelihood that you will be able to participate.